mahendranandi/books-review/README.md

-books-review     GOOD BOOKS READ
+Review of books from the dataset   Goodreads-books

 Here are the instruction if anyone need to understand the flow of this reprosetory

-There in the repo you will find PLOTS_R which means all plottings in Rstudio using R code and lybraries.

-plots_python is similarly all plootings of data in Jupytor Notebook using Python lybraries

-Mahendra_nandi_P   and Mahendra_nandi_R   here P means pyhton and R means Rstudio

-so .ipynb files are created Jupytor Ntebook and .R files are created in Rstudio
+There in the repo you will find PLOTS_R which means all plottings in Rstudio using R code and lybraries. plots_python is similarly all plootings of data in Jupytor Notebook using Python lybraries Mahendra_nandi_P   and Mahendra_nandi_R   here P means pyhton and R means Rstudio so .ipynb files are created Jupytor Ntebook and .R files are created in Rstudio
 You will find the books.csv file which is the required file for data and other 3  .csv files are of no use here though .

-## The final reports are the .pdf and .pptx files .
-So you will eventually get every thing inside it
+The final reports are the .pdf and .pptx files .
+So you will eventually get every thing inside it.

-NOTE: I have perhaps changed the books.csv file mannually a little bit so the modified file naming booksP.csv will be uploaded here too.
+- **NOTE**: I have perhaps changed the books.csv file mannually a little bit so the modified file naming booksP.csv will be uploaded here too.
+And I have collected the data from kuggle.
+[HERE YOU GET IT]

 The further task is to build a prediction model which will make the work colplete.